Scattering entropies of quantum graphs with several channels: Examples

-To illustrate how is the behavior of the scattering from the same set of quantum graphs, but organized in different layouts, we considered a set of eight of the same quantum graph showed in Fig. \ref{fig:fig5} (top, right) with $\ell_1=\ell_2=\ell$, which has the scattering amplitudes obtained in Eqs. \eqref{eq:parallel_samelengths_reflection} and \eqref{eq:parallel_samelengths_transmission}.
-The series layout for this case is illustrated in Fig. \ref{fig:fig4} (bottom) and has the scattering amplitudes given in Eqs. \eqref{eq:series_reflection} and \eqref{eq:series_transmission}, being the reflection and transmission coefficients illustrated in Fig. \ref{fig:fig6} (left).
-For the parallel arrangement illustrated in Fig. \ref{fig:fig5} (bottom, left), we obtained the coefficients from Eqs. \eqref{eq:parallel_reflection} and \eqref{eq:parallel_transmission}, which behaviors are illustrated in Fig. \ref{fig:fig6} (right).
-Finally, the scattering entropies to these examples from the Fig. \ref{fig:fig6} are illustrated in the Fig. \ref{fig:fig7}, for the R\'enyi (top) and Tsallis (bottom) scattering entropies, for both series (left) and parallel (right) arrangements.
+To show how is the behavior of the scattering from the same set of quantum graphs, but organized in different layouts, we considered a set of eight of the same quantum graphs showed in Fig. \ref{fig:fig5}(b) with $\ell_1=\ell_2=\ell$, which has the scattering amplitudes obtained in Eqs. \eqref{eq:parallel_samelengths_reflection} and \eqref{eq:parallel_samelengths_transmission}.
+The series layout for this case is illustrated in Fig. \ref{fig:fig4}(b) and has the scattering amplitudes given in Eqs. \eqref{eq:series_reflection} and \eqref{eq:series_transmission}, being the reflection and transmission coefficients illustrated in Fig. \ref{fig:fig6}(a).
+For the parallel arrangement illustrated in Fig. \ref{fig:fig5} (c), we obtained the coefficients from Eqs. \eqref{eq:parallel_reflection} and \eqref{eq:parallel_transmission}, which behaviors are illustrated in Fig. \ref{fig:fig6}(b).
+Finally, the R\'enyi (Tsallis) scattering entropies to the examples from Fig. \ref{fig:fig6} are illustrated in Fig. \ref{fig:fig7}(a) (Fig. \ref{fig:fig7}(c)) and Fig. \ref{fig:fig7}(b) (Fig. \ref{fig:fig7}(d)), for both series and parallel arrangements, respectively.